amalv/apollo-server-lambda-postgres/README.md

 # Serverless GraphQL API with Apollo, AWS Lambda, and Postgres

 This project is a practical demonstration of a serverless GraphQL API built with Apollo Server, deployed on AWS Lambda, and using Postgres as a database.
-TypeORM is used for data manipulation and interaction with Postgres.
+Drizzle ORM is used for data manipulation and interaction with Postgres.
 While the application serves as a book listing API, the primary focus is to illustrate the effective use of this technology stack.

 ## Prerequisites